rpowelll/rpowelll.github.com/_posts/2014-01-04-computers-in-film.md

 ---

 You could argue that, in the grand scheme of things, most of this stuff doesn't really matter.
 That it's only going to be seen by a very small portion of your audience.
-But for that small part of the audience, myself included, the decision to put real effort and detail into the portrayal of computer and avoid cheap, condescending cliches shows a deep respect for the viewer's intelligence.
+But for that small part of the audience, myself included, the decision to put real effort and detail into the portrayal of computers and avoid cheap, condescending cliches shows a deep respect for the viewer's intelligence.
 I think that's pretty great.